Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Algorithm Design

 Given the previous state estimate $\hat{\vx}_{k-1}$ and its error covariance $\mP_{k-1}^x \triangleq \mathbb{E} [\tilde{\vx}_{k-1} (\tilde{\vx}_{k-1}) ^\top]$, the current state can be predicted by $\hat{\vx}_{k}^{-}$ in~\eqref{eq: prediction} under the assumption that the attack signal $\vd_{k-1}$ is absent.
-The unconstrained attack estimate $\hat{\vd}_{k-1}^{u}$ can be obtained by comparing the difference between the predicted output $\mC_{k}\hat{\vx}_{k}^{-}$ and the measured output $\vy_{k}$ in~\eqref{eq: d_hat_star}, where $\mM_{k}$ is the filter gain that is obtained by minimizing the input error covariances $\mP_{k-1}^{d,u}$.
+The unconstrained attack estimate $\hat{\vd}_{k-1}^{u}$ can be obtained by comparing the difference between the predicted output $\mC_{k}\hat{\vx}_{k}^{-}$ and the measured output $\vy_{k}$ in~\eqref{eq: d_hat_star}, where $\mM_{k}$ is the optimal filter gain that can be obtained by applying Gauss-Markov theorem, as shown in Proposition~\ref{proposition M2} later.
 The state prediction $\hat{\vx}_{k}^{-}$ can be updated incorporating the unconstrained attack estimate $\hat{\vd}_{k-1}^{u}$ in~\eqref{eq: x_hat_star}.
 The output $\vy_{k}$ is used to correct the current state estimate in~\eqref{eq: x update}, where $\mL_{k}$ is the filter gain that is obtained by minimizing the state error covariance $\mP_{k}^{x,u}$.
 In the information aggregation step (projection update), we apply the input constraint in~\eqref{eq: d_hat_sum} by projecting $\hat{\vd}_{k-1}^{u}$ onto the constrained space and obtain the constrained attack estimate $\hat{\vd}_{k-1}$.
 Similarly, the state constraint in~\eqref{eq: x projection} is applied to obtain the constrained state estimate $\hat{\vx}_{k}$.
 The complete algorithm is presented in Algorithm~\ref{algorithm1}.